 This Thesis explores the ground-state and many-body properties of low-dimensional materials, focusing on their unique electronic, optical, and mechanical characteristics.
-Low-dimensional materials, including two-dimensional systems like graphene, one-dimensional materials such as nanowires, and zero-dimensional materials such as quantum dots, exhibit quantum confinement effects that significantly alter their properties compared to bulk materials.
+Low-dimensional materials, including two-dimensional systems like graphene, one-dimensional materials such as nanowires, and zero-dimensional materials such as quantum dots, exhibit quantum confinement effects that significantly differentiate them from their bulk counterparts.
 The Thesis not only explores the intrinsic properties of low-dimensional materials but also demonstrates how these properties can be tailored and controlled for specific applications.
-For example, the strong light absorption and excitonic effects observed in tellurene and 1D semiconducting wires suggest their potential use in high-efficiency solar cells and photodetectors.
-Moreover, the modulation of second-harmonic generation in materials like MoS2 and WSe2 by electric fields or charge doping offers new avenues for developing non-linear optical devices.
-The comprehensive analysis of zero-dimensional polyyne rings under electric fields sheds light on their potential for future terahertz technologies.
+For example, the strong light absorption and excitonic effects observed in tellurene and semiconducting wires suggest their potential use in highefficiency solar cells and photodetectors.
+Moreover, the modulation of second-harmonic generation in materials like MoS_2 and WSe_2 , driven by electric fields or charge doping, offers new avenues for developing non-linear optical devices.
+The comprehensive analysis of zero-dimensional polyyne rings under electric fields sheds light on their potential for feasible terahertz technologies.

-By employing state-of-the-art computational methods such as the GW approximation and the Bethe-Salpeter Equation, this work provides a more accurate depiction of quasi-particle and excitonic behaviors, advancing the understanding of many-body interactions in low-dimensional systems.
+By employing state-of-the-art computational methods such as the GW approximation and the Bethe-Salpeter equation, this work provides a more accurate depiction of quasi-particle and excitonic behaviors, advancing the understanding of many-body interactions in low-dimensional systems.